 Michael Montgomery, Executive Director

-Michael Montgomery has more than 25 years of experience as the executive officer of community, economic and industry development organizations in Atlantic Canada.
-He is recognized as a visionary leader, strategic planner and problem solver and a highly skilled communicator.
+Michael Montgomery has more than 30 years experience as the executive officer of economic development organizations and as a consultant to all orders of government in Atlantic Canada.

-Michael has served as Executive Director of the AHBRSC since 2007 advancing the organization’s campaign for mandatory licensing and certification while researching and planning for the current and future labour market needs of the industry.
+Michael has served as Executive Director of the AHBRSC since 2007 advancing the industry campaign for mandatory licensing and certification while researching and planning for the labour market needs of the industry.

-He is a strong advocate for enhanced professionalization and a vocal supporter of improvements to apprenticeship systems, including specialization within the carpentry trade in order to make apprenticeship more adaptive and responsive to the needs of workers and industry and increase enrollments and completions.
+He is a strong advocate for enhanced professionalization and a vocal supporter of improvements to apprenticeship systems to make apprenticeship more adaptive and responsive to the needs of workers and industry while increasing enrollments and completions.

-Michael is a graduate and valedictorian of Mount Saint Vincent University with a Bachelor of Business Administration in Marketing and Economics and has completed studies at the graduate and certificate levels in business and economic development at Simon Fraser University and the University of Waterloo.
+Michael is a graduate and class valedictorian of Mount Saint Vincent University with a Bachelor of Business Administration in Marketing and Economics and has completed studies at the graduate and certificate levels in business and economic development at Simon Fraser University in British Columbia and the University of Waterloo in Ontario.

 Mary Kenny, Strategic Initiatives & Partnerships